7 important SA river systems you may not have heard about

 The Torrens is home to thousands of plants and animals from birds, koalas, echidnas and lizards to rakali (a native water rat), which is one of only two amphibious mammals in Australia (platypus is the other).

 In 1836, when Europeans arrived, Adelaide was selected as the site for settlement because of the fresh water available from the river.
 Over time, the river gradually became polluted and neglected.

 Over the last 20 years though, the river has been transformed into a healthier system.
 It’s now a top spot for locals and visitors to connect with nature.

-You can also subscribe to the Landscape SA Newsletter to get news from SA’s nine landscape boards in one place.
+You can subscribe to the Landscape SA Newsletter to get news from SA’s nine landscape boards in one place.